expressots/expresso-site-doc/docs/overview/providers.md

 Overall, providers are an important aspect of clean code because they help to promote loose coupling, maintainability, and flexibility in software systems.

 :::info
-Expresso TS uses providers to extend the application capability by providing additional functionalities.
+ExpressoTS uses providers to extend the application capability by providing additional functionalities.
 :::

 ## Example